yuqiao1205/photo-site/README.md

 # Build/Run Instructions

 ## Build Instructions
+1. In terminal, type cd application
-1. npm install
+2. Type npm install
+3. Change the name of database: 'csc317' in database.js to your database name
+4. The source of database(csc317.sql) under config folder, copy/paste the whole source into your database to create related tables

 ## Run Instructions
+1. Make sure under application directory
-1. npm start
+2. Type npm start
+3. Choose a browser to run the application
+4. Type "localhost:3000" into the URL